A New Frontier for California SDI/PFL

 Employer Considerations

-Employers will want to be aware of the elimination of the wage cap, noting the impact on higher wage earners and the payroll processing changes required.
+Employers will want to be aware of the elimination of the wage cap, noting the impact on higher wage earners and the payroll processing changesrequired.
 Additionally, larger employers will want to consider whether implementing a VDI program may be a suitable option moving forward.
 From a marketplace perspective, SDI administration vendors are focused on employers with more than 500 California employees.
-Careful consideration will need to be given to both EDD’s requirements and the marketplace availability of VDI options.
+Careful consideration will need to be given to both EDD’s requirements and marketplace availability of VDI options.
+Consideration will include a feasibility study which would include calculation of the security deposit and quarterly assessment paid by the employer to the EDD as the EDD still has oversight on VDI plans.

 References